RenaudAbaj/RenaudAbaj.github.io/howtodqx/vpn.md

 ![](vpn3.png)

-Here, before turning mobile hotspot on, I recommand you to click on "Change adapter options" first, then turn mobile hotspot on.
+Turn the mobile hotspot on, then click on "Change adapter options".

-Once you turned the hotspot on, a new connection called something like "Local Area Connection* \[number\]" will appear in "Change adapter options".

 ![](vpn4.png)

+The number and name of connections may be different on your computer.
+Here on my screen you can see three connections:

+- Wi-Fi, my regular Wi-Fi connection
+- VPN - VPN Client, my VPN connection
+- Local Area Connection* 10, the connection that corresponds to the hotspot.

-Right click on the new connection, then click on "Properties".
+You need to find your VPN connection on that list, right click on it' then click on "Properties".

 On the new window go to the "Sharing" tab.

 ![](vpn5.png)

-Here, check "Allow other network users to connect through this computer's Internet connection", and then under "Home networking connection" select the connection corresponding to the way you'll connect your device.
-If you've been following the guide until now, it should be "Wi-Fi".
+Here, check "Allow other network users to connect through this computer's Internet connection", and then under "Home networking connection" select the hotspot connection (in my case it's "Local Area Connection* 10" but it may have a different name on your computer).

-Once this is done, you can connect your device to your computer the same way you'd connect your device to a regular router.
+Once this is done, you can connect your device to your computer the same way you'd connect your device to a regular router using the Network name and Network password found under the "Mobile hotspot" settings.

 ## OS X
 I didn't test it myself but other people say that [this guide](https://www.expressvpn.com/support/vpn-setup/share-vpn-connection-mac/#setup) works.
 You don't have to use ExpressVPN.
 Any other VPN should work the same.